ShakedLub/GroupLevelObjectivePerformance/README.md

 ##### R implementation of the GBC and GB-Bayes tests

-GBC.R - A standalone implementation of the GBC test as a function.
-GBBayes.m - A standalone implementation of the GB-Bayes test as a function.
+GBC.R - A standalone implementation of the GBC test as a function (note the prerequisites - JAGS and AwarenessTests.R) GBBayes.m - A standalone implementation of the GB-Bayes test as a function.

 Both implementations can be found in the root folder.